 ABANDONMENT – AND CAPTURE

 They followed directions to join other GI’s, already captured.
-Of the 25 men in his platoon the evening before, only 11 were alive.
-It could have been worse: just a few miles farther north, Joachim Pieper’s 12th SS Panzer Division carefully gathered, then cold-bloodedly massacred nearly 500 captured American soldier prisoners who had been collected in a field near Malmedy.
+Of the 25 men in his platoon the evening before, only 11 were still alive.
+It could have been worse: just a few miles farther north, Joachim Pieper’s 12th SS Panzer Division carefully gathered, then cold-bloodedly massacred nearly 500 captured American soldiers – prisoners who had been collected in a field near Malmedy.
 This group very likely included the officers and NCOs that had abandoned them, because this is the direction they took off for after abandoning the 25 Privates.
-James said the men who captured them out at the intersection were regular German Army, and not SS; they weren’t trying to rack up a count of men they had killed, but were conscript infantry – just like James.
+James said the men who captured them out at the intersection were regular German Army, and not SS; they weren’t trying to rack up a body-count of men they had killed, but were conscript infantry – just like James.

 By some miracle, James was able to keep a small soft-side notebook and pencil inside his long-johns during the entire ordeal; it was never discovered by his guards.
 This diary, which has details and dates, was transcribed by Alice Wynn, and can be seen below and in full near the end of this narrative.

 AFTER CAPTURE – THE LONG MARCH